matt-lindsay/pluralsight-building-web-apps/README.md

 debug for monitoring app in console e.g. />DEBUG=* node app.js

 morgan for monitoring whilst app is running.
 Options include 'combined' and 'tiny'.

+### CDN

+- Great to get up and running fast.
+Not great if you need to work offline.

+### Public Directory

+Manually copying CSS and JS files to public directory is painful.

+### Serving Static Files - Node Modules